geenutts/pull/README.md

  1. Create a new branch.
- 2. Setup the new branch as default branch under repository Settings > Branches.
- 3. Add `.github/pull.yml` to your default branch.
+ 2. Setup the new branch as default branch under repository Settings > Branches. so 3.
+Add `.github/pull.yml` to your default branch.

     #### Most Common
     (behaves the same as Basic Setup)